-To make your hoopla an award-winning affair to remember, plan well.
-Check out our appetizers.
-But besides food, there are two other things to keep in mind: a good line of sight, and ready access to those classy snacks.
+Besides the starring food and drink, there are two other things to keep in mind while watching the Oscars: a good line of sight, and ready access to those classy snacks.

 Create stadium seating.
 The first level can be pillows on the floor, camping chairs, and bean bag chairs.
-The next level: a couch and chair formed in a semi-circle around the ground level seating.
+The next level: a couch and chairs formed in a semi-circle around the ground level seating.
 Lastly, place tall bar stools around the back.

 2. Don’t let a rogue stool move to the front.

 Instead, put most of the food and drinks in the kitchen.
 You can turn on soft music in there, which will create a smaller, second party for people who’d rather talk than focus on the screen.
+(You can only stand so many acceptance speeches, you know?
+And the “In Memorium” montage is just too painful for some to watch.)

-4. Set up a satellite table in the TV room, but in the back or off to the side.
 There should be a few bites of food and drinks there so people can refresh without traveling to the kitchen.

-Five pounds of mussels in the shell, cleaned and de-bearded is just the start of these elegant boats filled with Calasparra rice, which absorbs a lot of moisture without losing firmness.
-A bunch of finely chopped pepperoni, anchovies, tomato paste and other ingredients provide the salty, sharp, sweetness to round out the dish.
+Five pounds of mussels in the shell, cleaned and de-bearded, is just the start of these elegant boats filled with Calasparra rice, which absorbs a lot of moisture without losing firmness.
+A bunch of finely chopped pepperoni, anchovies, tomato paste, and other ingredients provide the salty, sharp, sweetness to round out the dish.
 Get our Baked Mussels with Pepperoni Rice recipe.